What is Fund-A-Need?

 Fund A Need appeals of the past have included: Social Emotional Learning (2019), Student Wellness (2018), iPads, Chromebooks, Instructional Assistants, and Classroom Projection Systems.

-At the 2019 Auction, nearly $60,000 was raised to support social emotional learning programs for children and families!
-The goal is to create an environment where all children feel safe, valued and are ready to learn.
-To accomplish this, a program will be developed including in-school programs and family events.
+At the 2020 Auction, nearly $50,000 was raised to continue our path in social emotional learning programs for children and families!
+We started the momentum and now, it’s time to build on what we started.
+We will bring a comprehensive social-emotional learning strategy that is catered to and works with each student, in every grade, with every teacher, and in every classroom.
+The goal is to create an environment where all children feel safe, valued, happy with themselves and are ready to learn.
+To accomplish this, a program will be developed including in-school programs for students and staff and parent education.

 What is Social Emotional Learning?